Sheila Jackson Lee, long-serving Democratic congresswoman and advocate for Black Americans, dies at 74 - KESQ

 At the time of her death, she was a chief deputy whip for House Democrats and a vice chair of the Congressional Progressive Caucus.
 She formerly served as whip of the Congressional Black Caucus.

 “Congresswoman Jackson Lee was a patriot and a fighter to the very end.
 Words cannot express the sense of loss our Caucus feels for our beloved friend.
-She will be deeply missed by all who knew her,” Congressional Black Caucus Chairman Steven Horsford and members of the Congressional Black Caucus said in a statement following her death.
+She will be deeply missed by all who knew her,” Congressional Black Caucus Chairman Steven Horsford and members of the caucus said in a statement following her death.

 And in 2019, she resigned as chairwoman of the nonprofit Congressional Black Caucus Foundation and stepped down from a House Judiciary subcommittee chairmanship after a lawsuit that alleged she fired a staffer who reported sexual assault by a supervisor at the foundation.
 At the time, Jackson Lee declined to “discuss specific details about internal personnel matters” but otherwise denied the allegations, and the lawsuit was ultimately dismissed by a federal judge in February 2020.